liuyehcf/BlogSource/_posts/Cpp-Trivial.md

 ### 2.4.2 Runtime

 The runtime search order for shared libraries (.so files) on Unix-like systems is determined by several factors and environment settings.
-Here’s a general overview of how the runtime search order works: (**Refer to `man ld.so` for details**)
+Here's a general overview of how the runtime search order works: (**Refer to `man ld.so` for details**)

 * **`RPATH` and `RUNPATH`**: When a binary is compiled, it can be linked with shared libraries using `-rpath` or `-runpath` linker options.
 These options embed paths directly into the binary where the dynamic linker (`ld.so` or similar) should look for shared libraries. `RPATH` is checked first, but if `RUNPATH` is also specified, it takes precedence over `RPATH` when the dynamic linker is configured to use `DT_RUNPATH` entries (a newer feature).
     * How to check the runpath of a binary: `readelf -d <binary> | grep 'RPATH\|RUNPATH'`